-When the Graduate Admissions office has a complete file (the application.
-Domicile Affidavit, TOEFL [if required], application fee, and transcripts for an applicant, one copy is forwarded to the academic unit.
-A second copy is kept in the Graduate College.
+When the Graduate Admissions office receives the application and supporting materials (the application, Arizona Residency Form, TOEFL [if required], application fee, and transcripts for an applicant), a file is forwarded to the academic unit.
 Academic units review the file and the supporting materials (such as applicable test scores, portfolios, and letters of recommendation) and, following admission policies established by the Graduate College and the faculty of the academic unit, make a recommendation (regular admission, provisional admission, or denial) to the Graduate College.
 All recommendations are reviewed and approved by admissions officers in the Graduate College.